 Note: If a client successfully calls ctQUIET() to establish a Restore Point and then terminates without unblocking new TRANBEG calls through a second call to ctQUIET(), the server will force a second call.
 Ordinarily the ctQUIET blocks (for other types of block requests) persist when the blocking thread terminates without issuing an unblock request.

 Active Restore Points

-The configuration option KEEP_RESTORE_POINTS N, which defaults to 1, specifies the number of Restore Points that FairCom DB Server considers to be active Restore Points for the purpose of determining which transaction log files must remain active in order to be able to roll back to the Nth most recent Restore Point.
+The configuration option KEEP_RESTORE_POINTS N, which defaults to 1, specifies the number of Restore Points that FairCom Server considers to be active Restore Points for the purpose of determining which transaction log files must remain active in order to be able to roll back to the Nth most recent Restore Point.
 When a new Restore Point is created, the oldest Restore Point is no longer considered active.

 Note: To be able to roll back to a particular Restore Point, c‑tree must keep the transaction log that contains the checkpoint preceding that Restore Point, plus all subsequent transaction logs.
 Therefore, if you create a Restore Point and never create another Restore Point, all transaction logs from that point forward will be kept as active logs.
-So when using Restore Points, it is advisable to periodically establish new Restore Points so that FairCom DB Server can delete older transaction log files.
+So when using Restore Points, it is advisable to periodically establish new Restore Points so that FairCom Server can delete older transaction log files.